s9rA16Bf4/B.O.A.T/README.md

 b + c
 print /b % 6

-d = 2
+int d 2
 a - d
 print /a % 1

-print hello world % prints "hello world" print a has the value /a % a has the value 3
+print hello world % prints "hello world" print a has the value /a % a has the value 1
 ```